GIS (Geographical Information Systems) in Environmental Epidemiology (4 days course)

 This course offers an introduction to GIS and how it is used in environmental epidemiological research.
 It will introduce students to the basics including: working with and integrating spatial and non-spatial data; geographic scale and spatial precision; geocoding; visualisation; thematic mapping; and understanding spatial relationships.
 Specific skills and tools will also be introduced in relation to methods for spatial linkage of exposure, contextual and confounder information for epidemiological or health risk assessment studies.

 No prior knowledge of GIS is required for this intensive course.
+A basic understanding of R is recommended.

 Students will gain knowledge in the fundamentals of GIS for spatial data handling and analysis.
 By the end of the course, students will